If your groomer is trimming hair unevenly, the troubleshooting tips below may help you find a solution.

 We recommend that you follow the steps in the order listed below.
 In between steps, check to see if the issue is resolved before moving to the next.
 Alternatively, you can watch the video below to solve the issue.

 1. Comb not attached correctly.

-It is important that the cutting element or the trimming comb which you are using with your groomer is attached correctly to its handle.
-If the attachments are not placed correctly, the groomer may not work, or give desired results.
+It is important that the cutting element or the trimming comb that you are using with your groomer is attached correctly to the body.
+If the attachments are not fitted correctly, the groomer may not work or give the desired results.

 If you press the groomer too hard against your scalp or skin, you may accidentally change the settings to high or low or apply uneven pressure.
 This can result in uneven clipping.

 For the best trimming experience, make sure that your groomer is in full contact with your skin and move it gently and steadily.